5 Signs You Have a TMJ Disorder

 Jaw pain is one of the most frequently reported symptoms of TMJ disorder.
 This discomfort may appear on one or both sides of the face and can range from a dull ache to sharp pain.
 Some individuals notice that the pain worsens during activities like chewing, speaking, or yawning.
 The jaw may also feel tender to the touch, especially in the areas just in front of the ears where the joints are located.
 In many cases, the pain can radiate to surrounding areas, such as the neck, shoulders, or face, making it difficult to pinpoint the exact source.

-Difficulty or Discomfort While Moving the Jaw
+Difficulty or Discomfort When Moving the Jaw

 Popping, Clicking, or Grinding Sounds